rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 To prepare for the user to control which particular landmarks are favorites, you’ll first store the landmark data in an observable object.

 An observable object is a custom object for your data that can be bound to a view from storage in SwiftUI’s environment.
 SwiftUI watches for any changes to observable objects that could affect a view, and displays the correct version of the view after a change.

+#### Section 5 : Adopt the Model Object in Your Views

+Now that you’ve created the UserData object, you need to update your views to adopt it as the data store for your app.